 The KYP Pool Cooler system is designed to be installed at the beginning of the pool season and either removed or winterized at the end of the pool season.
 We simply can’t stop water from freezing when it gets cold outside and for this reason all water needs to be drained out of the KYP Pool Coolers by opening all valves and making sure that no water is trapped.
 Sitting water freezes when it is cold outside.
 Moving water freezes when it is incredibly cold outside.
 The water freezes and then it expands and if it is trapped in your KYP Pool Cooler than something will break guaranteed.
 Our preference is that you remove them, drain them and store them somewhere dry, above freezing and safe for the next pool season.

-I have a return jet built by my pool steps - what do I buy?
+I have a return jet built by my pool steps or ledge - what do I buy?

 Is it safe to install on my pool?
 Will it create any damage?

 Yes, the KYP Pool Cooler is completely safe, and it will not cause any damage to your pool.
 With over 20 years of engineering experience, this product was developed with safety a priority.
 It has been tested in pools for 8 years to ensure its quality.